-- gather, store and use it in physical or electronic form (including making recordings of telephone calls to or from investors or their representatives) - share it with external processing centres, - share it as required by applicable law or regulation (Luxembourg or otherwise)
+- gather, store and use it in physical or electronic form (including making recordings of telephone calls to or from investors or their representatives) - · share it with external processing centres, - share it as required by applicable law or regulation (Luxembourg or otherwise)

 The recipients of personal data may or may not be Aviva entities and some may be located in jurisdictions that do not guarantee what by European Economic Area (EEA) standards is considered an adequate level of protection.
 Such locations may include the UK whereas transfers from the EU to the UK could, following the end of the Brexit transition period on 31 December 2020, be subject to EU rules governing transfers of personal data to third countries.
 If any personal data is stored or processed outside the EEA, the data controller(s) will take appropriate measures to ensure that it is handled in GDPRcompliant ways.
-Shareholders are hereby informed that the Registrar and Transfer Agent will in the scope of its duties as Registrar and Transfer Agent of the Fund transfer personal data to its affiliate in Malaysia, and may delegate additional transfer agency services to other companies belonging to the RBC group, in which case the appropriate safeguards (if required) will consist in the entry into standard contractual clauses approved by the European Commission as per the GDPR requirements, of which Shareholders may obtain a copy by contacting the Registrar and Transfer Agent.
+Shareholders are hereby informed that the Registrar and Transfer Agent will in the scope of its duties as Registrar and Transfer Agent of the Fund transfer personal data to its affiliates in the UK, India, US, Singapore, Hong-Kong and Japan, and may delegate additional transfer agency services to other companies belonging to the BNY Mellon group, in which case the appropriate safeguards (if required) will consist in the entry into standard contractual clauses approved by the European Commission as per the GDPR requirements, of which Shareholders may obtain a copy by contacting the Registrar and Transfer Agent.

-This delegation implies the sharing of the Shareholders' confidential data such as identification data, account information, contractual and transactional information with RBC Investor services Malaysia Sdn.
-Bhd or any affiliate of RBC, including but not limited to Canada, to which RBC may delegate shareholder services activities in the future.
+This delegation implies the sharing of the Shareholders' confidential data such as identification data, account information, contractual and transactional information with BNY Mellon - India or any affiliate of BNY Mellon, including but not limited to UK,US, Singapore, Hong-Kong and Japan.